Two people killed after crane collapses during during music festival

-TXT: Two fans killed after crane collapses at AXE Ceremonia music festival in Mexico City
+TXT: Two photo journalists killed after crane collapses at AXE Ceremonia music festival in Mexico City

 and on Freeview 262 or Freely 565

 The tragic incident occurred on Sunday (April 5) at around 5.30pm local time at Parque Bicentenario, the venue for the festival.
 According to local authorities, the crane collapsed due to "intense wind conditions," severely injuring two civilians.
-Both victims were rushed to hospital but later died from their injuries.
+Both victims, reportedly to be photo journalists, were rushed to hospital but later died from their injuries.

 The Mexico City government confirmed the details in an official statement, noting the accident was weather-related and that it had claimed two lives.